 2. Don’t use the same password everywhere

 Not all hackers use social engineering to know something about you and hence track you.
 One of the easiest ways we give hackers access to us is by using the same password for multiple accounts.
 Maybe it’s hard to do this because you quickly forget your passwords, but if you are looking out for a way to protect yourself from hackers, then you have to find a solution for yourself.
+Having different passwords for different accounts is just one of the ways of safe behavior online.
+You might need to undergo additional training in internet safety if you’d like to learn about other ways to be protected online.

 3. Stay up to date by frequently updating your computer software